-General: The Plan is a defined contribution plan covering substantially all employees of First Busey Corporation and its subsidiaries ("the Employees").
+General: The Plan is a defined contribution plan covering substantially all employees of First Busey Corporation and its subsidiaries ("the Employers").
 Employees are eligible at age 21 to make salary deferrals and receive matching contributions.
 Employees are eligible for the employer profit sharing contribution at age 21 and after completion of one year of service.
 It is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").

-Contributions: Each year, participants may contribute a percentage of their pretax annual compensation, as defined in the plan, subject to limitations of the Internal Revenue Code.
+Contributions: Each year, participants may contribute a percentage of their pretax and after tax annual compensation, as defined in the plan, subject to limitations of the Internal Revenue Code.
 Participants may also contribute amounts representing distributions from other qualified plans.
 Eligible participants may also make catch-up contributions to the Plan.

 The Employers' contributions to the Plan are determined annually by the Board of Directors.
-During 2009, the Employers will make matching contributions to the Plan equal to a percentage of the first 5% of total compensation that a participant contributes to the Plan.
+During 2011, the Employers will make matching contributions to the Plan equal to a percentage of the first 5% (100% on the first 3% and 50% on the next 2%) of total compensation that a participant contributes to the Plan.
 The Employers may also make profit sharing contributions as determined by the Board of Directors each year.
 Contributions are subject to certain limitations.